felipecoelho90/arcane-sanctum/oci/README.md

 ## Infrastructure Overview

 The infrastructure includes:
-- A compartment named "arcane-sanctum"
+- A compartment named "arcane-sanctum" with proper tagging
 - A Virtual Cloud Network (VCN) with a subnet
 - An Internet Gateway for internet access
 - A route table for routing traffic